IC3 Convention Center: Construction

+The construction of the IEC Pavilion cost approximately total.

 Turnover

 Duros Development Corporation, the contractors of the IEC Pavilion, turned over the facility to the Archdiocese of Cebu on November 21, 2015.
-The following day, on November 22, 2015, which also happens to be the Feast of Christ the King, the IEC Pavilion was opened to the public.
+The following day, on November 22, 2015 (which also happened to be the Feast of Christ the King), the IEC Pavilion was opened to the public.
 The facility was consecrated to Christ the King in a ceremony attended by 7,000 people.

 Turnover and inauguration

-In October 2016, Regent Property International a firm linked to Duros Construction Inc. formally took over the management of the venue.
+In October 2016, Regent Property International, a firm linked to Duros Construction Inc., formally took over the management of the venue.

-The former IEC Pavilion was redeveloped into a full-fledged convention center.
-On December 15, 2016, Duros Land inaugurated the venue as the "IEC Convention Center of Cebu" or the "IC3 Convention Center" The St. John XXII Minore Seminary where the convention center stood was made into a development by Duros Land known as the 23 Minore Park.
-The redevelopment of the seminary which was completed by December 2016 into the 23 Minore Park took about six months.
+The former IEC Pavilion was subsequently redeveloped into a full-fledged convention center.
+On December 15, 2016, Duros Land inaugurated the venue as the "IEC Convention Center of Cebu" or the "IC3 Convention Center" The St. John XXII Minore Seminary, where the convention center stood, was converted into a development by Duros Land known as the 23 Minore Park.
+The redevelopment of the seminary took about six months and was completed by December 2016.

-The Archdiocese of Cebu the owners of the property has allowed Duros Land on handling the venue's operation for the next 25 years.
+The Archdiocese of Cebu (the owners of the property) have granted Duros Land permissions to manage the venue's operation for the next 25 years.

 Events

-The IC3 Convention Center was built as the IEC Pavilion, meant as the primary venue of the 2016 International Eucharistic Congress.
+The IC3 Convention Center was built as the IEC Pavilion, intended as the primary venue of the 2016 International Eucharistic Congress.

-After the congress, the center has hosted many religious activities organized mainly by its owner, the Archdiocese of Cebu.
+Following the congress, the center hosted many religious activities.
+These were organized mainly by its owner, the Archdiocese of Cebu.
 On May 18, 2017, ALA Boxing Promotions announced that the center will host Pinoy Pride 41, a boxing event headlined by Thai boxer Komgrich Nantapech and Donnie Nietes.

 Other use

-During the COVID-19 pandemic a 130-bed capacity quarantine facility for mild and moderate COVID-19 patients was set up in the convention center.
+During the COVID-19 pandemic, a 130-bed capacity quarantine facility for mild and moderate COVID-19 patients was set up in the convention center.